 Remember how I said Power Rangers would explore its villains?
 “The Wedding” is all about them, when Rita and Zedd actually get married!
-It’s about as zany as you can imagine (Zedd is apparently a little Jewish) and also includes the Rangers taking on a haunted house full of monsters.
+It’s about as zany as you can imagine and also includes the Rangers taking on a haunted house full of monsters.

 “Changing of the Zords” MMPR (Season 3 – Episode 19-21)

 The third season of Power Rangers was filled with twists and turns, the status quo being set up and quickly broken.
-“Changing of the Zords” is smack dab in the middle of that with Finster discovering an ancient fleet of zords so Rita uses Kat to infiltrate the Rangers to steal Kimberly’s power coin.
-Kat sneaks aboard the Falconzord, the villains capture Ninjor, and slowly begin to kill Kimberly.
-Season 3 was like that all the time.
+“Changing of the Zords” is smack dab in the middle of that with Finster discovering an ancient fleet of Zords.
+Rita uses Kat to infiltrate the Rangers in order to steal Kimberly’s power coin.
+Kat sneaks aboard the Falconzord, the villains capture Ninjor, and Kimberly slowly starts to be killed.
+It’s non-stop!

 “The Power of Gold” Power Rangers Zeo (Episode 27)

-While “Green With Evil” is the most remembered when it comes to sixth Rangers, I’d put solid money on the Gold Ranger’s introduction being more epic, simply because you have no idea who the hell he is.
+While “Green With Evil” is the most remembered set of episodes when it comes to sixth Rangers, I’d put solid money on the Gold Ranger’s introduction being more engaging, simply because you have no idea who the hell he is.
+Where did he come from?
+Why is he helping our team?
 With the voice of the legendary Brad Hawkins, the Gold Ranger makes quick work of the monster of the week and kicks off the “Who is the Gold Ranger?” mystery that would run throughout the season.